-You can authenticate your session with a server by either using a password, or using RSA, DSA or ECDSA public key authentication.
+You can authenticate your session with a server by either using a password, or using RSA or DSA public key authentication.
 To use public key authentication, you must generate a pair of keys, one private and one public, and copy the public key onto the SSH server.

-• To generate an RSA set of private and public keys for an SSH user, use the command:
+To generate an RSA or DSA set of private and public keys for an SSH user, use the command:

 '''

-awplus(config)#crypto key generate userkey <username> {rsa|rsa1}
+awplus(config)# crypto key generate userkey <username> {dsa|rsa|

-[<768-32768>]
+rsa1} [<768-32768>]

 '''